kevin-kirui/nikift/README.md

 #Transport is still a major issue
-#despite presence of many vehicles
+#despite presence of many vehicles.
 #On Kenyan roads.
+#I want to provide solutions.